myvas/TencentSms/README.md

 What is this?
 ----------------

-An AspNetCore service implemented ISmsSender interface.
+An AspNetCore implementation of Qcloud SMS service.
+(Windows/Linux works!)

 How to Use
 ----------------